domenic/wk-scripts/changelogs/real-numbers.md

 # WaniKani Real Numbers Changelog

+## 2.0.0

+* Fixed to work with the new WaniKani redesign, instead of always logging "Not on a page that displays lesson/review numbers."
+* The new WaniKani redesign has gotten rid of the "42+" marker, so the original purpose of this script is obsolete, and that code was deleted.
+However, the always-up-to-date feature introduced in v1.2.0 remains useful.
+A more accurate name for the script would be something like "WaniKani Updated Numbers", but that could break auto-updates, so the name stays as-is for now.

 ## 1.2.0

 * Ensured that the real numbers are always up to date, by refreshing them on the hour and whenever you switch back to the tab.